Andrew Lincoln’s ‘Tearful’ First Statement Over Shocking ‘Walking Dead’ Exit

 An insider told the publication that the actor wanted to focus more of his energy on movies.

-The show will continue to shake it up for fans, as Lauren Cohan, who plays Maggie Rhee, will only be seen in a limited capacity during season 9.
+The show will continue to shake it up for fans, as Lauren Cohan, who plays Maggie Rhee, will only be seen in a limited capacity in Season 9.
 She will be seen in the ABC drama Whiskey Cavalier, alongside ex-Scandal star Scott Foley.

-Season nine will also welcome back Jon Bernthal’s Shane, who died in season 2, according to Us.
+Season 9 will also welcome back Jon Bernthal’s Shane, who died in Season 2, according to Us.
 Tony-nominated actress Lauren Ridloff has also joined the cast, according to EW.
 She will play a character named Connie for a “multi-episode arc” as a character described as “a seasoned survivor deft at using her senses to read people, situations, and trouble.
 Her character is deaf and uses American Sign Language (ASL) to communicate.”
 Ridloff is deaf in real life.

 Norman Reedus, who portrays Daryl Dixon, will largely be stepping into Lincoln’s shoes with the actor’s exit from the series.
 Series showrunner Angela Kang told TVLine that “Daryl will have some meaty material coming up.”

-The Walking Dead season 9 will premiere on AMC in October.
+The Walking Dead Season 9 will premiere on AMC in October.